DemocracyClub/dc_signup_form/README.md

 ```

 This project depends on [`dc_django_utils`](https://github.com/DemocracyClub/dc_django_utils)
-and we assume this is already set up on the project
+and we assume this is already set up on the project.

+For deployments in AWS you need to ensure that the role has
+`events:put_events` permission on the EventBridge ARN.

 ## Configuration

-For all backends, `dc_signup_form` needs to be in `INSTALLED_APPS` and
+`dc_signup_form` needs to be in `INSTALLED_APPS` and
 `dc_signup_form.context_processors.signup_form` needs to be added as a
 context processor.

-Using AWS EventBridge (recommended):

 ```python